There is only one known queen who truly ruled a kingdom on American soil.

 Transformative and breathtakingly honest, The American Queen is based on actual events that occurred between 1865 - 1889 and shares the unsung history of a Black woman who built a kingdom as a refuge for the courageous people who dared to dream of a different way of life.
 As seen on Good Morning America: GMA 15 New Books to Read!

-Over the twenty-four years she’s been enslaved on the Montgomery Plantation, Louella learned to feel one thing: hate.
+Over the twenty-four years she was enslaved on the Montgomery Plantation, Louella learned to feel one thing: hate.
 Hate for the man who sold her mother.
 Hate for the overseer who left her daddy to hang from a noose.
-Hate so powerful there’s no room in her heart for love, not even for the honorable Reverend William, whom she likes and respects enough to marry.
+Hate so powerful there's no room in her heart for love, not even for the honorable Reverend William, whom she likes and respects enough to marry.

-But when William finally listens to Louella’s pleas and leads the formerly enslaved people out of their plantation, Louella begins to replace her hate with hope.
+But when William finally listens to Louella's pleas and leads the formerly enslaved people off the plantation, Louella begins to replace her hate with hope.
 Hope that they will find a place where they can live free from fear.
 Hope that despite her many unanswered prayers, she can learn to trust for new miracles.

 Vanessa Miller is a bestselling author, with several books appearing on ESSENCE Magazine's Bestseller List.
 She has also been a Black Expressions Book Club alternate pick and #1 on BCNN/BCBC Bestseller List.
 Most of Vanessa's published novels depict characters who are lost and in need of redemption.
 The books have received countless favorable reviews: "Heartwarming, drama-packed and tender in just the right places" (Romantic Times book review) and "Recommended for readers of redemption stories" (Library Journal).
 Visit her online at vanessamiller.com; Twitter: @Vanessamiller01; Instagram: @authorvanessamiller; Facebook: @Vanessamiller01.